-The second major theme that emerged during this review related to managing the consequences of an electrified transport sector.
+The second major theme that emerged during this review focuses on managing the consequences of an electrified transport sector.

-Success of initiatives to accelerate EV uptake will mean network operators are going to have to manage significantly increased electricity demand.
-The issues will mainly manifest at local electricity distribution networks, since most EV owners are expected to plug in at the same time
+Successful initiatives to accelerate EV uptake will require network operators to manage significantly increased electricity demand.
+The issues will mainly manifest at local electricity distribution networks, since most EV owners are expected to plug in at the same time and during peak demand.
+Ofgem have estimated that 32% of the low-voltage networks across the UK would need costly upgrades once 40% of customers have EVs (My Electric Avenue, 2016).